 To receive aggregate reports you need to specify at least one email address to where these reports would be sent to.

 This is where the ‘rua’ tag comes in.
 It is a comma-separated list of URLs for aggregate report delivery.
 These are typical “mailto” URLs and you ought to have at least one.

-Here’s a dmarc record example with a ‘rua’ tag:
+Here’s a DMARC record example with a ‘rua’ tag and two email addresses:

 If you don’t add a ‘rua’ tag to your DMARC record, you will not be receiving DMARC email reports, and basically will stay blind as to who is using your domains, whether you have any threats or if you actually have been spoofed.
 Here’s a DMARC record example without the ‘rua’ tag:

 Moreover, if you start changing your DMARC policy (from ‘none’ to ‘quarantine’ to ‘reject’) without having a ‘rua’ tag in place, you most probably will unknowingly block legitimate emails.

 With a DMARC policy set to reject with no ‘rua’ tag, your record will look like this: